-What is the rules say about refurbishment and does it actually mean?
-See the full guide about the subject her.
+What are the rules say about refurbishment and what does it actually mean?
+See the full guide about the subject here.

 What does refurbishment of the tenancy mean?

 A landlord cannot expect that you hand over the tenancy in a better condition than it was in when you took over.
 The condition of the tenancy is evident from the move-in report that was made when you moved in.
 You must refurbish the tenancy to the extent it requires.
 Refurbishment means that you maintain the condition of the tenancy.
 Refurbishing can for example be painting, decalcify drains, etc.